orientechnologies/orientdb-docs/Console-Command-Revoke.md

 # Console - REVOKE

 The **SQL REVOKE** command changes the permission of a role revoking the access to one or more resources.
+It works as opposite to the [SQL GRANT](SQL-Command-Grant.md) command.

 ## Syntax